A guide to what is motorhome insurance?

 Must show “motor caravan” for specialist habitation cover to apply.
 Panel vans without this classification may be treated as commercial vehicles.

 Standard touring policies exclude continuous occupation.
 If you live in your motorhome, declare it.
-Specialist full-timing policies exist from around £275 per year.
+Specialist full-timing policies are available, typically priced higher than standard touring cover.

 Around £500 per year for a motorhome valued at £50,000.
-Storage location and security measures can reduce or significantly increase this figure.
+Storage location and security measures can reduce or significantly push this up.

 Market value policies pay what the vehicle is worth at claim time.
 Agreed value locks in a figure upfront.
 Essential for high-value, classic, or American RV motorhomes.